brandonhorst/elliptical-datetime/README.md

     * 'at 3pm tomorrow' vs '3pm tomorrow'
 - `future`: `Boolean` - defaults to `true`.
 Can the user input points in the future?
 - `past`: `Boolean` - defaults to `true`.
 Can the user input points in the past?
+- `timezoneOffset`: `Number`.
+The timezone offset in which to interpret the user's input, as returned from `new Date().getTimezoneOffset()`.
+If not specified, defaults to the current timezoneOffset of the javascript context.
+This is useful if lacona is being used on a server - set this prop to the timezoneOffset sent from the client.

 ### `Duration`, `TimeDuration`, and `DateDuration`